diagrams/diagrams-doc/manual/diagrams-manual.rst

 get you a long way, for many tasks it becomes necessary (or, at least, much simpler) to have a way to refer to previously placed subdiagrams.
-That is, we want a way to give a name to a particular diagram, combine it with some others, and then later be able to ask "now where did that diagram end up?" in order to help us position other diagrams.
+That is, we want a way to give a name to a particular diagram, combine it with some others, and then later be able to refer back to the the subdiagram by name.
+Any diagram can be given a name with the `named` function.

 .. container:: warning